SparkleMalone/CarbonBudget/README.md

 names(Carbon_Budget)
 ```

-Explore the Major Reservoirs of Carbon Pools.
+Explore the Major Reservoirs of carbon Pools.
 To do this, filter the dataframe to include only Type == Pool.
 ```{r}
 Carbon_Budget %>% filter(Type == 'Pool' )
 ```